Genio 350-EVK Yocto Demo

 Display a rotating triangle

 This is a simple demonstration GLES program that draws a rotating colorized triangle on a transparent Wayland window.
-This program is not responsible for creating the window, and instead merely renders its content on an existing window which weston creates.
-So, before launching it, we must start weston.
+This program is not responsible for creating the window, and instead merely renders its content on an existing window which Weston creates.
+So, before launching it, we must start Weston.

 • Start weston service if it is not started yet.